jdagdelen/hyperDB/README.md

     for line in f:
         documents.append(json.loads(line))

-# Instantiate HyperDB with the list of documents and the key "description"
+# Instantiate HyperDB with the list of documents
 db = HyperDB(documents, key="info.description")

 # Save the HyperDB instance to a file